 - Nerve damage, and

 Compared to whiplash or cuts and bruises that are often suffered in car accidents, these injuries are more likely to cause long-term pain and suffering.
-A significant time of work can be missed after a serious injury because their recovery time is longer than a minor injury.
+More serious injury can lead to a significant amount of time off of work because recovery times are longer.

-Some serious injuries may also require surgery, physical rehabilitation, long-term mental healthcare, a hospital stay, or result in a permanent disability.
+Some serious injuries may also require surgery, physical rehabilitation, long-term mental healthcare, a hospital stays, or result in a permanent disability.
 Because of this, their cost is greater.